 John Frankel is a founder and partner at ff Venture Capital, a venture capital firm that invests in seed-stage companies based in New York.
-The firm focuses on the management team and business model.
 While working with ff Venture Capital, he has worked closely with entrepreneurs in a variety of fields, developing keen insights in advising startups.

 Frankel, who was born in London, has been an early-stage venture investor since 1999, starting his career with Arthur Andersen & Co. in the audit and insolvency divisions.
 He worked at Goldman, Sachs & Co. for 21 years in a variety of different roles, including technology development, reengineering and capital markets.
 In particular, he established Goldman’s Cayman offshore administration business, its London global custody business and reengineered its global prime brokerage business.
 In capital markets, he worked closely with some of the world’s leading hedge funds, which gave him insight to portfolio risk/return management.

 Frankel was one of the earliest investors in Cornerstone OnDemand and Quigo Technologies, which was purchased by AOL in 2007.

 He earned a Master of Arts degree from New College in Oxford, where he studied mathematics, philosophy and.
 He is also a fellow chartered accountant of the Institute of Chartered Accountants in England and Wales.

 Founder and partner at ff Venture Capital (1999)